 All three engine configurations were put to the test with the diesel offerings our pick thanks to the extra low-end punch.
 This isn’t a car where it feels natural to rev the engine hard, meaning the extra torque on offer with the diesels was a big plus.
 Engine choice dictates either a 7-speed dual-clutch ‘S-Tronic’ gearbox or and 8-Speed auto ‘Tiptronic’ in my opinion the 7-speed is the option to go for, with the 8-speed seeming a little lazy by comparison.

 Ride quality was superb throughout particular on the slightly smaller 19” wheel offerings.
 We only sampled the larger 20” wheels with the optional air suspension system fitted, which did a good job of making up for harshness of the lower profile tyres, as well as offering greater versatility in terms of damping quality.

 On paper there’s no denying the C8 A6 is a good step forward from its predecessor; oodles of technology and engineering making this version at the cutting edge of 2018 motoring.
 It’s incredibly versatile, and will surely offer massive appeal to the target business/high mileage market.

-It ought to be a slam-dunk success for Audi then, yet it left me feeling a little wanting: there was a bit of magic missing, as if everything was so clinical and mathematical the car lacked character.
-It’s good at everything, but fails to really throw itself forward and leave a lasting impression.
+It ought to be a slam-dunk success for Audi then, yet it left me feeling a little wanting: there was a bit of magic missing as if everything was so clinical and mathematical the car lacked character.
+It’s good at everything but fails to really throw itself forward and leave a lasting impression.

 It’s a good car, a great car even, but it falls just short of being on the MSF elite.
-MSF would like thank Audi UK for the inviting us along to the A6 launch.
+MSF would like to thank Audi UK for the inviting us along to the A6 launch.